juliomaqueda/blender-uvcs/README.md

 This capability will allow you to easily lock and unlock files, while informing you of the current lock owner (if any).

-### Incoming changes and update

-Whenever new changesets are available in your branch, the plugin will inform you.
-In addition, you will be able to see all details about the incoming changes and update to the latest version.
+### Create new branches

+Want to try new ideas without leaving the changes in local or messing up your working branch?
+Create new branches and keep your work save.
+This feature also allows you to create **child branches** and **switch** to the new branches automatically.

+### Switch between branches

+Point your local workspace to a different branch at any time.

 ### Walk through the history